*Updated: July 3, 2025

 There are a few reasons why you will want to leash your dog prior to guests arriving.

-Second, you can prevent jumping, which is essential to prevent if you have elderly, disabled, or even children on your guest list.
+- You can prevent jumping, which is essential, especially if you have elderly, disabled, or even children on your guest list.

-It doesn’t matter if your dog is trained or not, it’s honestly best to have your dog leashed.
-Once guests have all arrived and your dog is settled then you can decide about unleashing him or her.
+It doesn’t matter if your dog is trained or not; it’s honestly best to have your dog leashed when they meet someone new.
+Once guests have all arrived and your dog is settled, then you can decide about unleashing him or her.

 Trained dog greeting method